Admitted/New Students FAQ

 Are there any payment plans?

 Yes, the University of Denver offers flexible payment plan options to pay your tuition and fees.
 Payment plans are available for graduate law students by the semester.
-Here is more information about payment plans and the Law Semester Payment Plan worksheet.
+Here is more information about payment plans.

 Where can I find more information about tuition payments?